Israel entry requirements for Kenya passport holders

 Frequently asked questions

-Processing usually takes 2–4 weeks from the date you submit your application.
-Apply at least a month before your planned travel to be safe.
+Processing usually takes 5–10 working days, but can stretch to 3–4 weeks if additional security checks are needed.
+Apply at least a month before your planned travel date to be safe.

-Extensions are not available for this visa type.
-You must leave before your visa expires.
-Overstaying can result in fines or a ban.
+No. The visa is not extendable.
+You must leave Israel before your visa expires.
+Overstaying can result in fines, deportation, and a ban on re-entry.

 Official sources